 All sample stimuli comprised 400 dots (0.08 in diameter) displayed within an invisible circular aperture (7.75° in diameter).
-Delayed-recall tasks featured 1-dimensional trials: on direction trials, gray dots (L=38, a=0, b=0) moved with 100% coherence at a constant speed of 3.2°/s in a direction that was randomly sampled (without replacement) from a list of 180 vectors that spanned the full space of 360° in increments of 2°.
+Delayed recall tasks featured 1-D trials: On direction trials, gray dots (L = 38, a = 0, b = 0) moved with 100% coherence at a constant speed of 3.2°/sec in a direction that was randomly sampled (without replacement) from a list of 180 vectors that spanned the full space of 360° in increments of 2°.
+The dots were repeatedly redrawn on each frame of the monitor with a refresh rate of 60 Hz.
 The direction recall interface was a dial: a white circle (7.75° in diameter) presented centrally with a white radius line (.05° wide) extending from the center to the edge of the circle (like the "needle" of an analog speedometer).
 On each trial, the initial angle of the needle was determined randomly, and it could be made to rotate in a clockwise or counterclockwise direction by movement of a trackball.

-On color trials, the dots were stationary, and appeared in a color that was randomly sampled (without replacement) from of a list of 180 that spanned the full color space of 360° in increments of 2°.
-This color list was generated from an evenly distributed circle on the CIE Lab color space, centred at L = 80 with radius 60.
+On color trials, the dots were stationary and appeared in a color that was randomly sampled (without replacement) from of a list of 180 values that spanned the full color space of 360° in increments of 2°.
+This color list was generated from an evenly distributed circle on the CIE L^a^b color space, centered at (L = 80, a = 20, b)= 20) with a radius of 60.
+The white point for the CIE XYZ space defining the LAB colors was set to (1, 1, 1).
 All colors had an equal luminance and brightness and only varied in hue.
-The color recall interface was a horizontal bar (12.14° x 1.55°) appearing at the centre of the screen, its color transitioning smoothly across all possible colors in the color space, and a superimposed vertical white line (0.78° long, .05° wide; like the analog "tuning bar" on a radio).
+The color recall interface was a horizontal bar $(12.14^{\circ} \times 1.55^{\circ})$ appearing at the center of the screen, its color transitioning smoothly across all possible colors in the color space, and a superimposed vertical white line (0.78° long, 0.05° wide; like the analog "tuning bar" on a radio).
 On each trial, the initial position of the tuning bar was determined randomly, and it could be made to translate horizontally along the color bar, to the left or to the right, by movement of the trackball.

-Behavioral tasks
+Behavioral Tasks

-Scanning was performed across three sessions, each on a different day: Day 1 -- 16 15-trial scans/blocks of 1-item delayed recall; Day 2 - 8 15-trial scans/blocks of 1-item delayed recall (for a total of 360 trials of delayed recall) plus 6 10-trials scans/blocks of MSR; Day 3 -- 10 10-trials scans/blocks of MSR (for a total of 160 trials of MSR).
-Before the start of each scanning session, subjects were given instructions, and the tasks were practiced both outside and inside the scanner.
+Scanning was performed across three sessions, each on a different day: Days 1-16, 15-trial blocks of one-item delayed recall; Day 2-8, 15-trial blocks of one-item delayed recall (for a total of 360 trials of delayed recall) plus six 10-trial blocks of MSR; Day 3-10, 10-trial blocks of MSR (for a total of 160 trials of MSR).
+Before the start of each scanning session, participants were given instructions, and the tasks were practiced both outside and inside the scanner.
 The task procedures in each phase are described in detail below.

-Delayed recall
+Delayed Recall